review | 10 Apr 2019

 MEZEI NEZO | Z. Makk | 28 apr 2016

-As La Filosofia, soprano Theodora Raftis shone vocally and dramatically in her character as the Queen’s advisor.
+As La Filosofia and Creonte, soprano Theodora Raftis and baritone Attila Erdös respectively, shone vocally and dramatically in their characters as the Queen’s advisors.

 BACHTRACK | Alexandra Ivanoff | 19 Apr 2016